«Last Updated on November 21, 2023 »

-from Klingon Ship Recognition Manual, 2nd Edition, FASA, Design by Forest G. Brown, Graphics by Dana Knutson
+from Klingon Ship Recognition Manual, 2nd Edition, FASA, design by Forest G. Brown, graphics by Dana Knutson

 Data Reliability: C for all models

 Major Data Source: Klingon Sector Intelligence

 The L-13 was the first attempt by Klingon ship designers to construct a heavy firepower battleship.
 After the completion of four ships, with four more in various stages of production, it was discovered that the vessels were no better in combat than some of the existing cruisers and frigates.

 On Stardate 6676.9, an L-13A escorted by six D-11D’s attacked a group of Romulan ships near the Triangle.
 The Romulan force consisted of a Type-1 V-6 (Gallant Wing) class cruiser and three Type 7 T-2 (Death Talon) class destroyers.
 The Klingon commander, confident with his new ship, pressed the attack, only to find the Romulan cruiser his equal.
 After several exchanges of fire, the Klingon force had suffered the loss of 3 D-11’s, and serious damage had been done to the L-13.
 The Romulan cruiser had received moderate damage and one destroyer had been eliminated.
 The Klingons, fearing the loss of the battleship, began to withdraw from the battle.
 The Romulan commander decided to counterattack the retreating Klingons.
 The huge battleship still had plenty of fight left and was able to disable another of the Romulan destroyers.
 At this point, both sides disengaged; the Klingon ships withdrew to Klingon space while the Romulan commander returned to the area of the battle and salvaged what he could of his ships, taking in tow a disabled D-11.
 This skirmish proved to the Klingon Imperial Command that the L-13 needed improvements.
 The B model was not successful during its tests and was therefore never put into production.